 Students who do not meet the minimum GPA (2.2) and ACT (18) requirements are accepted provisionally.
-All students accepted provisionally must meet the following conditions during their first year at North Central [Admissions Policy Manual p.
-18 section 3.1.1]:
+All students accepted provisionally must meet the following conditions during their first year at North Central:

-- Enroll and pass the required Strategies for Success course or seminar during their first semester at North Central.
-This course is designed to help a student develop and improve the study skills he or she will need for college-level work. - The student will be limited to 15 credits per semester and excluded from taking any online courses during their first two semesters. - If a student taking the Strategies for Success Seminar (GS143) does not maintain a 2.0 GPA their first semester, he or she will be required to enroll and pass the 2-credit Strategies for Success course (GS144) during their second semester at North Central. - The student must obtain a minimum cumulative GPA of 2.0 at the time of completion of two semesters or face Academic Dismissal. - Must be cleared to register with the New Student Academic Advisor in the Registrar's Office.
+- Enroll and pass the required Strategies for Success course or seminar during their first two semesters at North Central (GS142 or GS143 the first term, and GS144 the second term).
+This course is designed to help a student develop and improve the study skills he or she will need for college-level work. - The student will be limited to 15 credits per semester and excluded from taking any online courses during their first two semesters. - The student must obtain a minimum cumulative GPA of 2.0 at the time of completion of two semesters or face Academic Dismissal.